acoco10/QuickDrawAdventure/Github_assets/README.md

 # QuickDrawAdventure
-Quick Draw Adventure (QDA) is a combination of a shoot em up and an RPG.
+Quick ReadyDraw Adventure (QDA) is a combination of a shoot em up and an RPG.

 I wanted to make a western game that felt more like a goody spaghetti western with some shonen vibes than something ultra serious.